passkeydeveloper/passkeys.dev/content/docs/advanced/related-origins/index.md

 ---
 title: "Related Origin Requests"
-description: "The Related Origin Requests (RoR)feature allows an RP to enable a passkey to be created and used across a limited set of related origins."
+description: "The Related Origin Requests (ROR)feature allows an RP to enable a passkey to be created and used across a limited set of related origins."
-lead: "The Related Origin Requests (RoR) feature allows an RP to enable a passkey to be created and used across a limited set of related origins."
+lead: "The Related Origin Requests (ROR) feature allows an RP to enable a passkey to be created and used across a limited set of related origins."
 date: 2024-08-22T15:20:51.937Z
 draft: false
 images: []